achliopa/udemy_PythonTensorFlow/readme.md

 * We ll also look into word embeddings with Word2Vec
 * *Supervised Learning*:
 	* uses *labeled* data to predict a label given some features
-	* if a label is *continuous* it is called a regfression problem, if its *categorical* itr is a *classification* problem
+	* if a label is *continuous* it is called a regression problem, if its *categorical* it is a *classification* problem
 	* it has the model train on historical data that is already labeled
 	* once the model is trained it can be used on new data where only the feats are known, to attempt prediction
-* If we dont have labels fo our data (only feats) we have no right answer to fit on. we can only look for patterns in the data and find structures AKA *Unsupervised Learning*:
+* If we dont have labels for our data (only feats) we have no right answer to fit on. we can only look for patterns in the data and find structures AKA *Unsupervised Learning*:
-	* *clustering* problems: e.g heights and weights fgor breeds of dogs. (no labels). we cluster the data into similar groups (clusters). it s up to the scientist to interpret the clusters (assign lables 'breeds'). clustering algos cluster points based on common feats
+	* *clustering* problems: e.g heights and weights for breeds of dogs. (no labels). we cluster the data into similar groups (clusters). its up to the scientist to interpret the clusters (assign lables 'breeds'). clustering algorithms cluster datapoints based on common feats
 * *Reinforced Learning*:
 	* algorithms that learn how to play a video game, drive a car etc
 	* it works through trial and error to find which actions yield the greatest rewards